Cloves (Laung) Health Benefits & Side Effects

 This particular name came to trend because of the appearance similar to nails.
 The buds of clove are picked when they are pink and are dried until they become brown.
 Cloves are native to the Moluccas, which was also known as the Spice Islands of Indonesia.
 It has been consumed in Asia for more than 2,000 years ago.

-The Clove that is consume all over the world today have a long history during the 13th and 14th centuries it was transported all the way from Indonesia to China, India, Persia, Africa and Europe.
+The Clove that is consuming all over the world today have a long history, during the 13th and 14th centuries it was transported all the way from Indonesia to China, India, Persia, Africa, and Europe.

-In its early stages of development, flower buds are pale that gradually turn green, and finally cloves become bright red buds by harvest time.
-It is generally harvested when it reach size about 1.5-2 cm.
+In its early stages of development, flower buds are pale that gradually turn green, and finally, cloves become bright red buds by harvest time.
+It is generally harvested when it reaches a size of about 1.5-2 cm.

 structurally each bud consists of a long calyx.
 It has four spreading sepals and four petals closed.
 These petals are closed in a small dome shape at the top.

 The sweet smell of cloves is due to eugenol (composition varies from 70-90%) properties in them.
-Aside from the benefits of spices, cloves are also well known for their health benefits and have traditionally been used as a ingredients in the preparation of remedies for many diseases.
+Aside from the benefits of spices, cloves are also well known for their health benefits and have traditionally been used as an ingredient in the preparation of remedies for many diseases.

 12 Surprising Benefits of Cloves